Quadcryo/quadcryo/_posts/2023-06-05-thoughts-on-research.md

 ---
 layout: post
-title:  Thoughts on research and the state of research
+title:  Thoughts on Research and the State of Research
 date:   2023-06-05 03:00-00
-description: An essay that is probably not an essay
+description: an essay that is probably not an essay
 tags: literature
 ---